 Attorney, Kile & Kupiszewski Law Firm

-Jennifer graduated from ASU law school in 1999.
-For six years, she represented the Arizona Department of Economic Security/Child Protective Services Division in juvenile court cases involving dependency, severance and guardianship matters.
+Before going into private practice Jennifer represented the Arizona Department of Economic Security/Child Protective Services Division in juvenile court cases involving dependency, severance and guardianship matters.
 At the Arizona Center for Disability Law, she was co-counsel on the class action lawsuit against the State of Arizona, Jason K. v.
-Eden representing families obtaining mental health services for children.
+Eden, to obtain mental health services for children.
 Jennifer also represented the Maricopa County Public Fiduciary in court cases involving adult guardianship and conservatorships.

 Katie Barclay Penkoff is a consultant in the Health and Social Development program at American Institutes for Research.
 Her primary responsibilities include working with States to provide targeted training and technical assistance related to Title II of the Juvenile Justice and Delinquency Prevention Act and the operation of State Advisory Groups.
 Katie has over 20 years of experience working in education, social service, government, and nonprofit sectors.
 Common threads throughout her experiences are working with youth in various systems (i.e. juvenile justice, child welfare, special education, mental health), facilitating coordination, and engaging in interagency collaboration.
 Katie holds a Doctorate of Philosophy in Special Education focusing on education, disability, and juvenile justice from Arizona State University.

-National Association of State Directors of DD Programs
+Director of State Policy, National Association of State Directors of Developmental Disabilities Services

 Barbara is the Director of State Policy for the National Association of State Directors of Developmental Disabilities Services (NASDDDS), a nonprofit organization that assists state agencies and others in the development of effective service delivery systems for people with developmental disabilities.